dappnode/DAppNodePackage-aztec-generic/sequencer-guide.md

 - **💼 Hardware wallet time** — consider using hardware wallets for your withdrawal and attester addresses
 - **🧪 Test first** — run everything through testnet before going anywhere near mainnet
 - **👀 Keep an eye** on your sequencer logs regularly through DAppNode's dashboard
-- **🔌 SSH Security** — use SSH keys instead of passwords when connecting to your DAppNode for extra security

 ---